ProgramerSalar/VPN_noise_Json/VPN.md

 pm2 ls
 pm2 logs test_server

+// if you kill the server | exit the server pm2 kill

 // -- start (there is a space, Keep in mind)
 // To test our backend
 curl http://localhost:8000